alexyandy2016/fractal/readme.md

 <a name="exception-formatting"></a>
 ###Formatting Laravel's General Exceptions.
-In case of `Illuminate\Database\Eloquent\ModelNotFoundException`, if the request was originated from API clients, I thought 404 with json response was more appropriate though, Laravel just rendered 404 with html response.
+For example, I thought 404 with json response was more appropriate for `Illuminate\Database\Eloquent\ModelNotFoundException`, when the request was originated from API clients, but the current version of Laravel just rendered 404 with html response.
 To properly format this, I did:

 ```
 // app/Exceptions/Handlers.php